larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 14:10
 that can recognize the faces of other famous and non-famous people.
-So that indicates 14:16 that our brain is really a map of our experience.** We come into the world and our brain has a kind of bias 14:23 towards learning particular kinds of things.
+So that indicates 14:16 that our ==brain is really a map of our experience==.** We come into the world and our brain has a kind of bias 14:23 towards learning particular kinds of things.
 It's ready to receive information and learn that information, 14:28